-- In the provision of certification services, certSIGN acts as a personal data controller according to paragraph 7 of art.
-4 of the Regulation no. 679/2016. - Security measures required by the Romanian National Supervisory Authority for Personal Data Processing are implemented to guarantee that: - Appropriate technical and organizational measures are taken against unauthorized or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.
+In the provision of certification services, certSIGN acts as a personal data controller according to paragraph 7 of art.
+4 of the Regulation no. 679/2016.

+Security measures required by Regulation (EU) No 910/2014, Regulation No 679/2016 and the Romanian National Supervisory Authority in the field of personal data processing are implemented by certSIGN to ensure that:

-- Access to CERTSIGN services concerns only the processing of those identification data which are adequate, relevant and not excessive to grant access to the respective service. - Confidentiality protection and registration data integrity: when exchanged with the subscriber/subject, when exchanged between CERTSIGN system components as well as when stored.
+- Appropriate technical and organizational measures are taken to ensure the security of the data processed, to protect the rights of the Subjects and to comply with the principles laid down in Regulation No 679/2016 and the provisions of Regulation (EU) No 910/2014. - Access to certSIGN services concerns only the processing of those identification data which are adequate, relevant and not excessive to grant access to the respective service. - the confidentiality and integrity of the registration data is ensured: when exchanged with the subscriber/subject, when exchanged between CERTSIGN system components as well as when stored.